-- It is based on data that will be used for other/future publications of a research group, and the research group wishes the manuscript embargoed until these other works are published.
-If you think this situation applies to you, discuss it with your research group and advisor. - The student plans on obtaining a patent based on work in the manuscript. - The student is under grant or contract obligations that forbid publication in these circumstances. - The student plans on, or already has a contract to publish the manuscript with a publisher who requires that the work not be published elsewhere.
+- It is based on data that will be used for other/future publications of a research group, and the research group wishes the manuscript embargoed until these other works are published. - The student plans on obtaining a patent based on work in the manuscript. - The student is under grant or contract obligations that forbid publication in these circumstances. - The student plans on, or already has a contract to publish the manuscript with a publisher who requires that the work not be published elsewhere.
 Generally, theses and dissertations require revision and editing prior to publication to such an extent that publishing this original version is not necessarily an obstacle to a later publishing contract.